One Dollar Lawyer: Production

-The series planned and produced by the drama department of SBS known as Studio S. On August 18, 2022, photos of script reading were released by the production.
+The series was planned and produced by the drama department of SBS known as Studio S. On August 18, 2022, photos of script reading were released by the production.

 In September 20, the press conference was canceled as actor Namkoong Min tested positive for COVID-19 on the same day of the press conference.

-Namkoong Min and Kim Ji-eun have previously worked in Doctor Prisoner.
-The two actors/actress also have previously worked with Park Jin-woo in The Veil.
+Namkoong Min and Kim Ji-eun have previously worked in The Veil.
+The two also have previously worked with Park Jin-woo in The Veil.

-On October 21, 2022, a special episode will be aired by the announcer Jang Sung-kyu takes on the role of MC, and also downgraded the episodes from 14 episodes to 12 instead.
+On October 21, 2022, a special episode was aired as the announcer Jang Sung-kyu takes on the role of MC.
+The series was also downgraded the episodes from 14 episodes to 12 instead.

-Filming for the drama will end on November 3, 2022.
+Filming for the drama ended on November 3, 2022.